Keto Sourdough MasterClass™ — Ingredients

 Balanced Approach

-Whole wheat flour remains a valuable ingredient in Sinless Sourdough.
-Its use, typically comprising about one-third of the total recipe, contributes to the bread’s flavour and nutritional profile while still allowing for a lower overall carb content when combined with other high-fibre, low-carb ingredients.
+Whole wheat flour remains a valuable ingredient in Sinless Sourdough™.
+Its use, typically comprising about one-third of the total recipe, contributes to the bread’s flavour and nutritional profile while still allowing for a lower overall carb content when combined with other high-fibre, flexible keto ingredients.

 Room to Explore